misha200119/telestatic/README.md

 const bot = new Telestatic({
-  apiHash : 'hash' , /* if you need a UserBot, paste your api hash, and api id from my.telegram.org */ apiId : 123456, // your api id botToken : 'token' /* if you need a Bot, paste bot token from @BotFather, REMOVE IF YOU NEED A UserBot */ })
+  apiHash : 'hash' , /* if you need a UserBot, paste your api hash, and api id from my.telegram.org */ apiId : 123456, // your api id
+  // botToken : 'token' /* if you need a Bot, paste bot token from @BotFather */ })

 bot.run(); // telestatic running